bwplotka/w3-graph/README.md

     13. Move `position` using `sphereVec` indicator.
     14. Render vertex in `position` in `direction` of the owner
     15. Render edge from owner to leaf
-    16. Apply a `angleRelY` rotation to `sphereVec` (our direction & distance ndicator)
+    16. Apply a `angleRelY` rotation to `sphereVec` (our direction & distance indicator)
     17. Decrement `numNodesOnSubLvl`

+This stage is done in `app/render/model/graph.js`

-## Next Steps:
+## Next Steps & TODOs:

-When the input contains large, wide tree, the visualization could be not clear due to many intersections.
-This need to be fixed as a next steps.
-When the input contains large, deep tree, the `w3-walrus` will handle it gracefully.
+1. When the input contains large, wide tree, the visualization could be not clear due to many intersections.
+When the input contains large, deep tree, the `w3-walrus` will handle it gracefully. _This should be fixed_ as a first next step.
+The ideas to mitigate that:

+  * Improve distribution of the children using more various angles based on the adjacent nodes. (check  `3 _Rendering phase._ -> i -> b -> b-> e` algorithm step)
+  * Improve rendering algorithm with conflicts detection.
+If we firstly prepare the `levels` we will be aware of their size.
+As a result we can implement the [Knapsack algorithm](https://en.wikipedia.org/wiki/Knapsack_problem) which will distribute the `level` properly without conflicts and intersections.
+This will take a lot of work though. ((:

+2. Walrus could have panel for node information retrieval & editing.
+Work steps:
+  1. Extend node info in `app/data/data-structures.js`
+  2. Create UI panel for parameters presentation and editing
+  3. Exporting to `csv` module

+3. Support for other graph formats e.g `GML`, `GRXL`
+4. Validation of graph (too many nodes etc)
+5. Benchmarking (Max number of nodes)